Using an Excel Traffic Light Dashboard Template can track your sales or project activity quickly and supports KPIs using stoplight indicators.

 The bottom-left area of the template contains the sparklines (mini charts) and the drop-down section.
 In this case, we use sparklines to display trends in values.
 Using these mini charts can help us to save space.
 Although we first encountered them several years ago, how they can contextualize the numbers is fascinating.

 Because we are often not interested in the number itself but want to see how it compares to the previous period, these tiny graphs are perfect for the job.
-Therefore, we highly recommend their use to analyze yearly data and display trends.
+Therefore, we highly recommend their use in analyzing yearly data and displaying trends.

 #6.
 Create a Traffic Light using an add-in